Moving with a Service Dog or ESA: Your Step-by-Step Guide

-Moving is considered one of the biggest stressors in life as it involves packing, address changing, settling in with a mover, and many other things happening at the same time.
-However, besides all this, there is one more layer for a handler: Will my new landlord let me keep my dog?
+Moving is considered one of the biggest stressors in life as it involves packing, address changing, settling in with a mover, and juggling a dozen things at once.
+However, for a handler, there is an extra layer of anxiety: Will my new landlord let me keep my dog?
 Will my papers be questioned?
 If I am crossing state lines, do I require a new letter?

-Here is what you need to remember.
-You have a working partner.
-You have your certified documents.
-The rest is the paperwork, and this guide will walk you through every step of the way, from introducing your dog to a new property manager to helping them adjust to a new environment without behavioral problems.
+Here is what you need to remember: You have a working partner, you have your certified documents, and the rest is just paperwork.
+This guide will walk you through every step of the way, from introducing your dog to a new property manager to helping them adjust to their new environment seamlessly.

 Educating Your New Landlord